 Miaow \ When It All Comes Down [LTMCD 2346]

-Formed by Cath Carroll with drummer Chris Fenner and bassist Steve Macguire in 1984, London indiepop band Miaow released debut single Belle Vue before contributing Sport Most Royal to the NME's celebrated C86 compilation.
+Formed in 1984 by Cath Carroll with drummer Chris Fenner and bassist Steve Macguire, London indiepop band Miaow released debut single Belle Vue before contributing Sport Most Royal to the NME's celebrated C86 compilation.

 Alerted to their talents, Tony Wilson brought the group to Factory Records, resulting in a brace of unabashed pop singles in 1987: When It All Comes Down, and Break the Code.
-This comprehensive anthology rounds up all their studio recordings as well as their two John Peel radio sessions, and demos for an aborted Factory album.
+This comprehensive anthology rounds up all their studio recordings along with their two John Peel radio sessions, and two demos for an aborted Factory album.

 1. Belle Vue